Forecast: No End in Sight to AGW Excuses

 (By the way, it is warming there as the forecast said for mid-month.)

 I have made this point many times.
-We are dealing with people who make bombastic statements and when they don’t verify claim that what happened is still because of what they said.
+We are dealing with people who make bombastic statements.
+And when these bombastic statements don’t verify, the charlatans claim that what happened is still because of what they wrongly said.
 It would be ripe material for an SNL comedy skit, except the harm this non-factual agenda is causing to the advancement of mankind isn’t humorous.
 Even as I write this, I hear that Maryland is adopting a “rain tax” for objects that prevent water from flowing naturally into the ground.
-Actually, that’s closer to something that does have an effect on temperature – water vapor – so in a way they are finding a way to tax water vapor, or a product of it.
+Actually, that’s closer to something that does have an effect on temperature – water vapor – so in a way Maryland is finding a way to tax water vapor, or a byproduct of it.

 I will leave you with this report to allay your fears of the disappearance of the icecap:

 As the cold in the U.S. reaches record levels this late in the season, do you notice what is going on?
 There are articles about melting ice or ice expansion because of warming, but nothing about how cold it is so late compared to last year, with the drumbeat of how warm it was so early (even though the globe was colder than normal).
-It’s obvious to anyone with common sense that this is agenda-driven.
+It’s obvious to anyone who possesses common sense that this is agenda-driven.
 And while the actual forecast for tomorrow, a week, a month, or years from now has some degree of doubt, there is one forecast we can be sure of: There is no end in sight to the “climate change” excuses.

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.